nmcmillen/nmcmillen.github.io/blog.md

 ## Two Weeks In (2/3/22)

-**What is something you wish you could do but currently do not have the coding skills to accomplish?**
+**What is something you wish you could do but currently do not have the coding skills to accomplish?**<br>
 While I know we have not touched on it much yet, Javascript.
 I feel I understand HTML and CSS enough to be able to navigate my way through creating something that looks reasonably well, but I am really wanting to bring more function into what I can make with HTML and CSS.

 **What are you struggling with?**